HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

 	See the [De-Duplication Evaluation](DeDuplicationEvaluation/ReadMe.md) for
 	further details.

-- Generate replicate tracks
+- Generate replicate count tracks

     To facilitate generating count matrices later, point-data count bigWig files, either shifted start positions (single-end) or fragment midpoints (paired-end), are generated using [bam2wig](https://metacpan.org/pod/bam2wig.pl) for each
     sample replicate.
-By default, replicates are depth-normalized and scaled to the target depth (calculated automatically as the minimum observed depth of all provided Bam files).
+By default, replicates are depth-normalized and scaled to the same target depth (by default the median observed depth of all provided Bam files).

     When independent replicate peaks are called too, fragment coverage tracks for each replicate are also generated.